gcallah/BookReviews/deppe.md

 CSS Terms: ???

+Today we are drowning in data, desperately in need of bits of dry land, where we can climb out of the information ocean and gain useful perspective.
+The work under review here provides one such vantage point, and anyone who is work involves finding patterns in large amounts of data would do well to pay it heed.

 This is a Deppe's PhD dissertation, apparently unaltered (the text occasionally mentions things like "time series constitute this dissertations main scope" (9).
 As such, it is a dense work, but the main outlines should be clear to